FtiagoF/axios-fetch-api/README.md

 # Axios API fetch in React

-## Only for study and practice purpose.
+#### :computer: Only for study and practice purpose.

 You can fetch any API in your React APP using this repository.

-# How can I run this project?
+# :question: How can I run this project?

 First step, you need to clone the this project, you need to create a .env file at root folder, that contains you API KEY.
 I'm using a quiz api (https://quizapi.io/), so in my .env file i defined my key as REACT_APP_QUIZAPI_KEY=<Your_key_here>.